carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

 ## When one server is not enough

 If the computational task or analysis to complete is daunting for a single server, larger agglomerations of servers are used.
-These go by the name of clusters or super computers.
+These go by the name of "clusters" or "super computers".

 {% include figure.html url="" max-width="20%"
 file="/fig/serverrack-openclipartorg-psteinb-basedon-ericlemerdy.svg" alt="A rack with servers"
 caption="" %}

-The methodology of providing the input data, communicating options and flags as well as retrieving the results is quite different to using a plain laptop.
+The methodology of providing the input data, configuring the program options, and retrieving the results is quite different to using a plain laptop.
 Moreover, using a graphical interface is often discarded in favor of using the command line.
-This imposes a double paradigm shift for prospect users:
+This imposes a double paradigm shift for prospective users asked to

-1. they work with the command line (not a GUI-style user interface)
+1. work with the command line interface (CLI), rather than a graphical user interface (GUI)
-2. they work with a distributed set of computers (called nodes)
+2. work with a distributed set of computers (called nodes) rather than the machine attached to their keyboard & mouse

 > ## I've never used a server, have I?
 >